elitec0ders/incubate-ind_PDS/README.md

 ### Sell to Distribute
 <!-- TODO: iski heading ka kuch idea do, thoda catchy hona chahiya -->

+- Our plan is to collect funds by selling goods and use the collected fund to distribute goods among the needy.
 - We will be making customised masks and sanitizers to attract more and more customers.

-Customers will buy them and we will put all our profit in this project
+Customers will buy them and we will put all our profit in this project towards a equality minded future.

 ### Distribution System